mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

                                                    title: select some types           # labeling (optional)
                                                    name: my_type                      # reference to table column (optional)
                                                    multiple: true                     # define a multiselect, default is false
+                                                   options:
-                                                   options: [a,b,c] # definition of the options (key, value)
+                                                     a: a                             # definition of the options (key, value)

-                                                   # Example of a list using Paramter seperator
-                                                   separatator: ','
-                                                   fieldType: 'array'
-                                                   options:  ['Prof.','Dr.', 'med.', 'jur.','vet.','habil.']
+                                                     b: b
+                                                     c: c

 **Get the options for the selectbox via SQL**

+Wir a SQL request, the values of the selectbox can be directly pulled from the database.
+In this case, the key value mapping is not possible and only the indices of the entries can be stored.

 .. code-block:: yaml